caynan/dotfiles/README.md

 script/install
 ```

-Open the `GPG Keychain` app and restore your GPG keys. (tutorial to setup your
+Open the `GPG Keychain` app and restore your GPG keys. (tutorial to setup your's
 coming soon) You will need your GPG Key ID to setup your git signing key on the next step.

 Run this: